 - Contact a Local Professional Real Estate Agent.
 A good agent knows what the home market in your area is like and will be able to give you a comparable market analysis to help you determine a proper list price.
 A lot of people believe that skipping on a professional sales agent will save them money – but a real professional sales agent will ultimately save you a ton of time, stress, and hours of tedious marketing (there is more to marketing than just putting up a “For Sale By Owner” sign).

 - Shop Around.
+This is important!
 Do not settle for less than the best when you are deciding on a professional to work with.
 You want someone with a strong internet presence, an engaging marketing presentation for potential buyers, a proven track record of sales in your area (complete with positive testimonials and reviews), and someone with the work ethic to provide you with top-quality service.

 - Research.
-The internet isn’t JUST for cat pictures.
+The internet isn’t just for cat pictures.
 There are lots of free websites that allow you to peruse recent home sales in your area (including this great app here!)
 Check out homes that are similar to yours in bedroom/bathroom number and square footage to get an idea of what people are buying and compare that to homes similar to yours that have been listed for an extended period of time to see what people are not buying.
 Doing your own research will help you better understand what to expect and it alleviates some of the stress and anxiety that people sometimes feel when selling a home.

 - Curb Appeal.
 The exterior of your home, yard, and driveway are all part of the very first impression of your home.
 You have no idea how many times I have pulled up to a home with a client and they tell me, “Nevermind, let’s not waste our time in here,” even if the listing is one they liked online!
 If your home’s “curb appeal” isn’t taken into consideration when preparing to sell, it will be apparent and it will turn off buyers.
 Keep your lawn cut in summer, your driveway plowed in winter, and your leaves raked up in autumn.
 Take a look around your neighborhood to get an idea of how others in your area spruce up their front yard and take some pointers.
 It doesn’t hurt to consult a professional landscaper either to see what they recommend.
 You don’t have to get carried away spending tons of money, just something simple and inviting that helps your exterior pop.

 - Tidy Up Inside.
-When one of my buyers wants to write an offer, the number 1 reason they cite for choosing the house that they are making an offer on is always that it was “kept up well,” or it looks “well taken care of.”
+When one of my buyer clients wants to write an offer, the number 1 reason they cite for choosing the house that they are making an offer on is always that it was “kept up well,” or it looks “well taken care of.”
 Take the time to clean your property before listing it for sale.
 After you have cleaned it thoroughly from top to bottom, get a second opinion – your neighbor, your cousin, a close friend, a professional cleaner perhaps – anybody whose opinion you trust that has a fresh perspective.
 Low-cost maintenance things should be handled before listing.
-Fixing door handles that don’t work, replacing light bulbs that are burnt out, greasing the hinges on squeaky doors, and putting up a fresh coat of paint (neutral color) are all easy things to do that will help your home’s impression with potential buyers.
+Fixing door handles that don’t work, replacing light bulbs that are burnt out, greasing the hinges on squeaky doors, and putting up a fresh coat of paint are all easy things to do that will help your home’s impression with potential buyers.

 - Invite Imagination.
 When a buyer is looking at your home, you want that buyer to be able to imagine himself/herself living there.
 Pack away your personal items and get rid of any and all clutter.
 Your personal items will distract the buyer from envisioning their own stuff there and the clutter will ground the buyer’s fantasy as a subtle reminder of the real world.